kailaix/ADCME.jl/docs/src/ot.md

 ```

 **Example 1**
 In the first example, we assume the desired distribution is the standard Gaussian.
-We minimize the loss function with [`AdamOptimizer`](@ref)
+We minimize the loss function with the Adam optimizer
 ```julia
 opt = AdamOptimizer().minimize(loss)
 sess = Session(); init(sess)